Dakota Marker: Rivalry history

-NDSU and SDSU regularly played each other for several decades as members of the Division II North Central Conference.
-In 2004, the move by both schools to Division I FCS prompted the creation of the trophy, as both schools lost their primary in-state rivals (NDSU/UND and SDSU/USD) who both remained in Division II at the time.
-Both teams became members of the newly formed Great West Football Conference, and the annual NDSU/SDSU game took on more importance from a regional bragging rights standpoint as the "closest neighbor" football rivalry.
+North Dakota State and South Dakota State regularly played each other for several decades as members of the Division II North Central Conference.
+In 2004, the move by both schools to Division I FCS prompted the creation of the trophy, as both schools lost their primary in-state rivals (North Dakota for the Bison and South Dakota for the Jackrabbits) who both remained in Division II at the time.
+Both teams became members of the newly formed Great West Football Conference, and the annual Marker game took on more importance from a regional bragging rights standpoint as the "closest neighbor" football rivalry.
 The series continued when both teams joined the Missouri Valley Football Conference in 2008.
 The series often proves decisive in determining the Missouri Valley conference championship winner each season and both teams have been regular playoff participants at the FCS level.

-In addition to the regular season game played for the Marker each year, the two teams have met five times in FCS playoff games, with the Bison holding a 4-1 lead against the Jackrabbits in the postseason.
-4 of these games were played in Fargo as playoff matches, all of which resulted in victories by North Dakota State; NDSU would later go on to win the championship in all of those seasons.
-However, in their first ever meeting in the NCAA Division I Football Championship game in Frisco, South Dakota State defeated NDSU in the 2023 NCAA Division I Football Championship Game with a score of 45-21, earning the Jackrabbits their first FCS championship as well as their sole postseason win against the Bison.
+In addition to the regular season game played for the Marker each year, the two teams have met six times in FCS playoff games, with the Bison holding a 5–1 lead against the Jackrabbits in the postseason.
+Five of these games were played in Fargo as playoff matches, all of which resulted in victories by North Dakota State; who would later go on to win the championship in all of those seasons.
+However, in their first ever meeting in the NCAA Division I Football Championship game in Frisco, South Dakota State defeated the Bison in the 2023 NCAA Division I Football Championship Game with a score of 45–21, earning the Jackrabbits their first FCS championship as well as their sole postseason win against North Dakota State.

-The Dakota Marker series currently stands in favor of NDSU 10–9.
-SDSU is currently in possession of the trophy after winning the latest game in the regular season series, a 23-21 victory in Fargo on October 15, 2022.
-The 2019 Marker Game in Brookings was notable for the visit of College GameDay, the flagship college football pregame show broadcast by ESPN.
-The show originated live from the SDSU campus on the morning of the game as the Bison entered the contest ranked #1 in FCS and undefeated at 7-0, with SDSU ranked #3 and coming in 6-1.
-The home team has won 11 of the 18 Marker games since the inception of the series.
+The Dakota Marker series currently stands in favor of North Dakota State at 12–10.
+The Bison are currently in possession of the trophy after winning the latest game in the regular season series, a 38–7 victory in Brookings on October 25, 2025.
+The 2019 Marker game in Brookings was notable for the visit of College GameDay, the flagship college football pregame show broadcast by ESPN.
+The show originated live from the South Dakota State campus on the morning of the game as the Bison entered the contest ranked No. 1 in FCS and undefeated at 7–0, with the Jackrabbits ranked No. 3 and coming in at 6–1.
+The home team has won twelve of the last nineteen Marker games since the inception of the series.

-The two teams have now met 113 times in their history, and the Bison lead the overall series 63-45, with 5 ties.
+The two teams have now met 117 times in their history, and the Bison lead the overall series 65–47, with five ties.
 Their 100th meeting was the first time they met in the playoffs (2012), with the Bison claiming a 28–3 victory.

 Game results

-^The Marker was not at stake in these five games, as they were playoff games.
+^The Marker was not at stake in these six games, as they were playoff games.